-This powerhouse leafy green is super versatile.
-In the home vegetable garden, Kale is a hardy vegetable that does well in most climates.
+These leafy greens are super versatile.
+In the home vegetable garden, kale is a hardy vegetable that does well in most climates and can tolerate full sun or partial shade.
 The kale plant grows best during spring and fall, but can survive cold winter weather as well.

 This post may contain affiliate links, which simply means I may earn a commission off of links at no extra cost to you.
 Thank you for supporting my site!

 Kale has some advantages over other favorite fall greens like spinach or lettuce, which become bitter in cold temperatures and bolt (go to seed) as soon as it gets warm.

 Kale can be harvested in the heat of summer and is slower to go bitter, so kale will provide an excellent crop for a longer period than other fall greens which are more suited for spring or early autumn harvests.

 Popular Varieties of Kale

 Whether you’re planning to plant kale seeds or purchase kale seedlings,here are several varieties of kale that are perfect to grow in the home vegetable garden.

 The most popular kale varieties for home gardens include:

 - Russian Kale (Red or White)– Wonderful harvested small or full grown, this variety of kale comes in red or white and both are delicous!

 - Siberian Kale- Bright green and leafy, this variety of kale can be grown in any zone and even through the winter in milder zones.